 Bundesanstalt für Immobilienaufgaben

-We process your personal data in accordance with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the freedom of movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, GDPR) and the Federal Data Protection Act of 30 June 2017.
+We process your personal data in accordance with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the freedom of movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, GDPR), Parts 1 and 2 of the Federal Data Protection Act of 30 June 2017 and, where applicable, other specific statutory provisions (to which reference is made where relevant in the following).

 Each data subject has the right to information about how we use their data ("right of access", Article 15 of the GDPR), the right to ask that we correct any data they have provided to us ("right to rectification", Article 16 of the GDPR), the right to ask us to delete their data ("right to erasure", Article 17 of the GDPR), the right to ask us to limit the processing of their data ("right to restriction of processing", Article 18 of the GDPR), the right to object (Article 21 of the GDPR) and the right to receive the data concerning them and to transfer it elsewhere ("right to data portability", Article 20 of the GDPR).
 The restrictions set out in sections 34 and 35 of the Federal Data Protection Act apply to the right of access and the right to erasure.